laurci/blog.ciobanu.dev/_posts/elves-and-css.md

 ## ground rules

 So, I want to make a very simple static website, with some text, some styling and a link you can click on.
-Also, it has to be accesible from a regular browser and over the internet.
+Also, it has to be accessible from a regular browser and over the internet.

 But, here's the twist, I want to have the absolute minimum number of dependencies.
 The only dependency I'll accept is a POSIX compatible OS (we'll go for Linux).
 That means no fancy frameworks, no libraries, not even the `stdlib`.
 How do we get there?